comptoolsres/comptoolsres.github.io/index.md

 Please notify the instructor of circumstances that lead to late work or missed classes.
 I will generally work with you and accept late work.
 Without prior notification, late work will be penalized one point per day after the due date.

+In response to COVID-19, the following recommendations are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of ourselves, our neighbors, and our loved ones.

+* If you are not vaccinated, get vaccinated.
+Vaccines are readily available and have been demonstrated to be safe and effective against the COVID-19 virus.
+Visit one.uf for screening / testing and vaccination opportunities.
+* If you are sick, stay home.
+Please call your primary care provider if you are ill and need immediate care or the UF Student Health Care Center at 352-392-1161 to be evaluated.
+* Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.

 ## Students Requiring Accommodations

 Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, [https://disability.ufl.edu/students/get-started/](https://disability.ufl.edu/students/get-started/)) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
 Students with disabilities should follow this procedure as early as possible in the semester.